Frozen at the Albany

 Hugo is chilling and vehement as the offender, Ralph, calmly discussing the abductions of three young girls at one moment, then violently enacting the way in which he endures years of mistreatment at the hands of his mother and stepfather.
 When recreating his quaint, fictitious upbringing, the few slips of truth reveal a man suffering from a great deal of physical and mental abuse from an early age and offers some rationale for the horrific acts he commits.

 Neil Fox-Roberts’s BSL interpretation of Ralph offers even greater insight into the character, as if representing internal conflict, the duo interact amicably most often but Fox-Roberts is more aggressive, at times spinning the lies and pushing Hugo’s version to the edge.

 While dynamic staging, dramatic music and intricate lighting all contribute to the overall realism of the production, some dialogue can be difficult to follow at times and various BSL representations seem to create new characters instead of encompassing one.
 But despite some minor inconsistencies, the production is a thought-provoking piece that will leave you shaken but accepting of the tragedies that can not be changed.

-Frozen was on at The Albany for two nights, for further information about future events visit here.
+Frozen was at The Albany for two nights.
+For further information about future events visit the venue’s website here.